This post may contain affiliate links. Please read our disclosure policy.

 Want more easy family recipes?
 Follow us over on Instagram!

-Get the Recipe: The Very Best Caramel Corn Recipe
+The Best Caramel Popcorn Recipe

 Super easy Caramel Corn is butter, crunchy and sweet!